All Episodes

 Well, and that's the point.

-I mean, for example, we have these one-sided trade deals with everybody, and y you're not gonna say pretty pleased, can we can we renegotiate trade deals and you had a better deal for the country?
+I mean, for example, we have these one-sided trade deals with everybody, and you're not going to say, pretty please, can we renegotiate trade deals and get a better deal for the country?

 Same with our Western European allies.

-I mean, the idea that we pay, you know, seventy-one cents out of every dollar to protect NATO, and that they've then put massive tariffs on American products, and the president is saying, How about no tariffs at all for friends?
+I mean, the idea that we pay, you know, 71 cents out of every dollar to protect NATO, and that they then put massive tariffs on American products, and the president is saying, how about no tariffs at all for friends?

 And they encourage the Russians to build a pipeline for natural gas into Western Europe.

-I mean, look at th they got used to the complacency of the previous administration, the blissful naivety of the Obama regime.
+I mean, look at, they got used to the complacency of the previous administration, the blissful naivete of the Obama regime.

 And what they got used to was good for them and bad for us.

-We now have a president who's gonna stand up for America.
+We now have a president who's going to stand up for America.

 He's made it very clear since the day before he got in office.